Stroke & Vascular Disorders

 Moreover, patients with subclavian steal syndrome and concomitant hemodynamic significant carotid stenosis should undergo carotid treatment prior to any treatment for subclavian stenosis.
 Surgical options include carotid-subclavian bypass, axillo-axillary bypass, and carotid-subclavian transposition.

 Atrial fibrillation is an important risk factor for stroke, especially in the elderly.
-In the setting of primary stroke prevention, the recommended treatment for nonvalvular atrial fibrillation patients having a CHA2DS2-VASc score of 2 or greater in men or 3 or greater in women is oral anticoagulation with vitamin K antagonists (warfarin), direct thrombin inhibitor (dabigatran etexilate), and the factor Xa inhibitors rivaroxaban, apixaban, and edoxaban (40; Hindricks et al 2020).
+In the setting of primary stroke prevention, the recommended treatment for nonvalvular atrial fibrillation patients having a CHA2DS2-VASc score of 2 or greater in men or 3 or greater in women is oral anticoagulation with vitamin K antagonists (warfarin), direct thrombin inhibitor (dabigatran etexilate), and the factor Xa inhibitors rivaroxaban, apixaban, and edoxaban (42; 37).

 Glucose metabolism disorders should be ruled out by measuring fasting plasma glucose, glycated hemoglobin (HbA1c), or an oral glucose tolerance test in all patients who have had a transient ischemic attack.
-Glycated hemoglobin (HbA1c) at less than 7% may be a reasonable goal for long-term prevention of vascular events in diabetics or prediabetic patients (49).
+Although the optimal target for glycemic control is still uncertain, the HbA1c goal should be individualized based on age, disease duration, macro- and microvascular complications, hypoglycemia risk, life expectancy, comorbidities, and patient preference.
+A reasonable goal for the long-term prevention of vascular events in patients with diabetic transient ischemic attacks is 7% to 8% of HbA1c.
+Glucose-lowering therapies with proven cardiovascular benefit are preferable (05; 55).

 Structural and metabolic lesions may produce symptoms similar to transient ischemic attack symptoms by an unclear mechanism.
 Such lesions include tumors (especially with acute hemorrhage), subdural hematomas, aneurysms, amyloid angiopathy, multiple sclerosis, hypertensive encephalopathy, hypoglycemia, hyperventilation, and even primary or arteriovenous malformation-related intracerebral hemorrhage.

 Diffusion-weighted lesion status may be relevant for predicting stroke recurrence in the short aftermath of transient ischemic attacks.
 In certain cases, MRI perfusion imaging may be performed in the clinical scenario of a strongly suspected transient ischemic attack and normal DWI findings.
 In this setting, it is probable that the degree of hemodynamic compromise has not reached the tissue injury threshold.
-Focal perfusion deficits in the brain area corresponding to the symptoms are seen in about 25% of patients with clinical transient ischemic attack and negative DWI (31).
-Moreover, combining MRI-DWI and arterial spin labeling perfusion enables identifying more perfusion deficits in transient ischemic attack patients than with DWI sequences alone (34).
+Focal perfusion deficits in the brain area corresponding to the symptoms are seen in about 25% of patients with clinical transient ischemic attack and negative DWI (33).
+Moreover, combining MRI-DWI and arterial spin labeling perfusion enables identifying more perfusion deficits in patients with transient ischemic attack than with DWI sequences alone (36).

-In a study, DWI positivity was found in 88 (13%) of 633 transient ischemic attack patients; the median time between the index event and brain MRI was 2 days, and one-third of transient ischemic attacks were cryptogenic according to TOAST criteria (38).
-Compared to transient ischemic attack patients with negative DWI, those with positive DWI had a 2-fold higher risk of recurrent ischemic stroke within 90 days after the index event, and the risk was nearly 4 times higher in patients with a cryptogenic index event.
+In a study, DWI positivity was found in 88 (13%) of 633 transient ischemic attack patients; the median time between the index event and brain MRI was 2 days, and one-third of transient ischemic attacks were cryptogenic according to TOAST criteria (40).
+Compared to patients with transient ischemic attack and negative DWI, those with positive DWI had a 2-fold higher risk of recurrent ischemic stroke within 90 days after the index event, and the risk was nearly 4 times higher in patients with a cryptogenic index event.

 The accepted “gold standard” for evaluation of arterial occlusive disease has traditionally been catheter angiography.
 This invasive technique, however, is time-consuming and has substantial risks.
 Intra-arterial digital subtraction angiography should be reserved for those in whom intra-arterial therapeutic interventions are planned or for whom noninvasive tests are not diagnostic.